ravermeister/geneweb/README.md

 - Stream the log output of running services through the docker logging facility
 - Expose the services through a reverse-proxy (eg [Traefik](https://doc.traefik.io/traefik/))

-A sample Docker Compose configuration file is provided: `docker/docker-compose.example.yml`.
+A sample Docker Compose configuration file including the required Traefik parameters is provided: `docker/docker-compose.example.traefik.yml`.
+A sample Docker Compose without the Traefik parameters (for use with an already existing Webserver/Proxy) is provided: `docker/docker-compose.example.yml`
-- Copy this file in your working directory, rename it `docker-compose.yml`,
+- Copy the desired file in your working directory, rename it to `docker-compose.yml`,
-- adapt the content of this file to suit your needs, and provide a few parameters in a `.env` file (`GWD_LANG`, `GWSETUP_LANG`, `CONFDIR`, `DATADIR`).
+- adapt the content of this file to suit your needs, and provide a few parameters in a `.env` file
+  - for the `docker/docker-compose.example.traefik.yml` (`GWD_LANG`, `GWSETUP_LANG`, `CONFDIR`, `DATADIR`).
+  - for the `docker/docker-compose.example.traefik.yml` (`GWD_LANG`, `GWSETUP_LANG`, `CONFDIR`, `DATADIR`, `GWD_PORT`, `GWSETUP_PORT`).
 See below for configuration details.
 - run `docker-compose up -d` (or `sudo docker-compose up -d` depending on your environment).

 ## Configuration